The Southeast Asian Times

 From News Reports:

-Ruling Pheu Thai Party (PTP) Prime Minister, Srettha Thavisin, said after the elections in May 2023 that he would not seek to abolish or amend the Lese Majeste Law under Section 112 of the Criminal Code in the Constitution, saying "if we want to see Thailand move forward and a new government successfully set up, Section 112 that makes it illegal to defame, insult, or threaten the monarch of Thailand must be set aside."
+"But if we want to see Thailand move forward and a new government successfully set up, Section 112 that makes it illegal to defame, insult, or threaten the monarch of Thailand must be set aside,'' he said.

-In October 2023 opposition Move Forward Party (MFP) submitted a draft Amnesty Law to the National Assembly of Thailand that would give amnesty to all political protesters since February 11, 2006 , saying "2006 was the year the People’s Alliance for Democracy (PAD) started its protests against the Pheu Thai Party (PTP) that was then administeredd by Prime Minister Thaksin Shinawatra."
+In October 2023 opposition Move Forward Party (MFP) then led by Pita Limjaroenrat submitted a draft Amnesty Law to the parliament of Thailand that would give amnesty to all political protesters since February 11, 2006 , saying "2006 was the year the People’s Alliance for Democracy (PAD) started its protests against the Pheu Thai Party (PTP) that was then administeredd by Prime Minister Thaksin Shinawatra."

 "The proposed Amnesty Bill would cover thousands of political demonstrators who have faced punishment for violating various laws including the Lese Majeste Law under Section 112 of the Criminal Code in the Constitution that makes it illegal to defame, insult, or threaten the monarch of Thailand," he said.